SATISFACTORY ACADEMIC PROGRESS (SAP) GUIDELINES

 - Academic skills advancement (ASA) and transfer courses are not calculated in your GPA.

-2. Students must complete 67% or more of all attempted courses.
+2. Students must successfully complete 67% or more of all attempted credit hours.

 - All for-credit courses taken at Ivy Tech, transfer credits from other institutions and verified competency credit are included in this calculation.